18 Tips for a Plastic-free (ish) Kitchen on a Budget

 How to give up plastic packaged kitchen roll

 Kitchen roll was one of the first swaps I made when I started reducing plastic in my kitchen.
-It was easier because I was using cloth nappies and cloth wipes at the time.
+It was easier because I was using cloth nappies and cloth wipes at the time so I was washing heavily soiled items anyway.

 First, you need to decide what is the most practical solution for your family.